 1] Run Network Troubleshooter

-Sometimes running the basic troubleshoot method helps you to fix the issue.
+Sometimes running the primary troubleshooting method helps you to fix the issue.
 Or know what’s causing the problem so you can take further steps.
 And to run the network troubleshooter, do follow these steps:

-- At first, press Windows key + I to launch Update & Security.
+- First, press the Windows key + I to launch Update & Security.

 - Then go to Troubleshoot option from the sidebar.